AllegraZarah/gitportfoilo/README.md

 ## About Me

-I am a data engineer and analytics professional with a passion for turning data into actionable insights.
+I am a data engineer and analytics engineering professional with a passion for turning data into actionable insights.
 This portfolio is a collection of my work, demonstrating my skills in data engineering, analytics engineering, and more.

 Thank you for visiting my portfolio repository!